About your bill

 - An estimate of your usage for the next year

 - Details of any premium or discount that applies to your tariff when compared to your company's standard monthly direct debit tariff

 - A reminder that you can switch supplier, with signposting to independent advice on how to go about it

-Find out how to switch energy suppliers. (link to new page to be inserted)
+Find out how to switch energy suppliers.

 A changing retail energy market